karayabin/universe-snapshot/universe/Ling/Chloroform/doc/api/Ling/Chloroform/Form/Chloroform/getPostedData.md

 The posted data is empty if no form was posted, and otherwise is the array described in [the postedData section](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-discussion.md#the-posted-data).

-Note: you should not override this method.
-If your postedData are "special", you should override the createPostedData method.